Strategies for Navigating Conflict With Family

 Elaine Wittenberg

 Elaine Wittenberg holds a PhD in communication from the University of Oklahoma and has authored more than 150 peer-reviewed articles on hospice and palliative care communication.
-She is coauthor of six books pertaining to palliative care, family communication, and nursing, three of which have been awarded Book of the Year by…
+She is coauthor of seven books pertaining to palliative care, family communication, and nursing, three of which have been awarded Book of the Year…

 Read full bio